-Social democracy also involves resisting capitalism, but in this instance combining it with taming capitalism while largely abandoning efforts at dismantling capitalism.
+Social democracy also involves resisting capitalism, but in this instance combining it with taming capitalism while gradually abandoning any vision of dismantling capitalism.
 Here the labor movement was closely connected organizationally to social democratic parties.
 Sometimes, indeed, this connection took the form of social democratic parties being in practice the political arm of the labor movement.
 Much of the progressive reformism of social democracy came from the influence of the labor movement on social democratic politics, and one of the reasons for the decline of anti-capitalism within social democracy is the decay of labor militancy in resisting capitalism.